The coronavirus pandemic shows no signs of stopping. And it seems the obese are the most affected.

 8- More Focus Than Ever is on Safety

-Masks, social distancing, PPE equipment, and constant sanitation of equipment and exam/operating rooms ensures your safety when visiting your local bariatric surgery center.
-This is a time when everyone is being more vigilant than ever to keep safe.
-We are not only concerned with our safety but also the safety of our families.
-For that reason, you can guarantee that the center you choose will put your safety first.
-You can be extra vigilant when seeking weight loss surgery during the pandemic by asking the bariatric center about their COVID-19 protocols, which is a list of steps the practice intends to take to enhance everyone’s safety in the face of the worldwide spread of the novel coronavirus.
+Masks, social distancing, PPE equipment, and constant sanitation of equipment and exam/operating rooms ensure your Safety when visiting your local bariatric surgery center.
+This is when everyone is being more vigilant than ever to keep safe.
+We are not only concerned with our Safety but also the Safety of our families.
+For that reason, you can guarantee that the center you choose will put your Safety first.
+You can be extra vigilant when seeking weight loss surgery during the pandemic by asking the bariatric center about their COVID-19 protocols, a list of steps the practice intends to take to enhance everyone’s Safety in the face of the worldwide spread of the novel coronavirus.

 9- Bariatric Patients Take Fewer Prescriptions

-A recent landmark study published in Annals of Internal Medicine found that patients with mild to moderate obesity who underwent weight loss surgery were able to control their blood pressure and required fewer or no medications compared to non-surgery patients.
+A recent landmark study published in the Annals of Internal Medicine found that patients with mild to moderate obesity who underwent weight loss surgery could control their blood pressure and required fewer or no medications than non-surgery patients.

-The three-year study found that 73% of bariatric surgery patients were able to take 30% less or more of their antihypertensive medication while still maintaining a blood pressure of less than 140/90 mm Hg.
-Only 11% of non-surgery patients were able to do the same during the study’s duration.
+The three-year study found that 73% of bariatric surgery patients could take 30% less or more of their antihypertensive medication while maintaining a blood pressure of less than 140/90 mm Hg.
+Only 11% of non-surgery patients could do the same during the study.

 53% of weight loss surgery patients achieved complete remission of their high blood pressure without the need for continued medications.
 Only 2% of non-surgery patients experienced the same type of remission.